chrisns/talks/ProactiveClusterAutoscalingInKubernetes.md

 # 🤩 <!--fit-->

 <!-- So you believed the hype, that Kubernetes lets you scale infinitely, auto heal and so on.
-Your cluster is self monitoring and scaling up instances of your cloud native stateless app when you need more. -->
+Your cluster is self monitoring and scaling up instances of your cloud native stateless applications on demand when you need more. -->

 ---